Clear the Tracks

-Let's turn the Island Rail Corridor into a
+Let's turn the inactive Island Rail Corridor into a

 multi-use trail that connects Vancouver Island